spark-notebook/spark-notebook/details.md

 ```

 ##### Customizing your build
 If you want to change some build information like the `name` or the `organization` or even specific to `docker` for your builds.
-Prefeably you would want to avoid having to change the source code of this project.
+Preferably you would want to avoid having to change the source code of this project.

 You can do this by creating some hidden files being caught by the builder but kept out of git (added to `.gitignore`).